Sanjay007/linux-terminal.com/content/mail-alert-shell-script-when-memory-ram-low/index.md

 Swap:           819           0         819
 Total:         1811         214        1363
 ```
-Now we want to extract the free memeory available here and proceed with our calculation based on that .Here is how we do that
+Now we want to extract the free memory available here and proceed with our calculation based on that .Here is how we do that
 ```bash
 free -mt | grep Total | awk '{print $4}'
 ```
 This returns 1363 as output .
-Now next step is finding out what all processess consuming higher percentage of memeory .
+Now next step is finding out what all processess consuming higher percentage of memory .

 ## 1.2 Find Process Consuming high amount of Memory
 we will now list down only top 5 processess consuming memory using ```ps``` command.
 ```bash
 ps -eo pid,ppid,cmd,%mem,%cpu --sort=-%mem  | awk 'NR<=6'
 ```
-We will get output as below which is list of processes consuming memeory and cpu .
+We will get output as below which is list of processes consuming memory and cpu .

 ```yaml
   PID  PPID CMD                         %MEM %CPU